 This is the time the vessel is at sea, from the port of departure in China to the port of arrival in Algeria.

-• Average Transit Time: Port-to-port shipping from China to Algeria typically takes 30 to 45 days.
+- Average Transit Time: Port-to-port shipping from China to Algeria typically takes around 32 to 45 days on regularly booked routes.

-• Transshipment Impact: If the route involves transshipment (stopping at an intermediate port), the transit time can extend to 50-60 days.
+- Transshipment Impact: If the route involves transshipment through Mediterranean hubs, the total transit time can extend to around 45-60 days.

-• LCL Consideration: For LCL shipments, you should add an extra 7-10 days to the port-to-port time to account for cargo consolidation and deconsolidation at the CFS.
+- LCL Consideration: For LCL shipments, you should add an extra 7-12 days to the port-to-port time to account for consolidation and deconsolidation at the CFS.

 Door-to-Door Delivery